Ritesh799/Cartoonify/README.md

 ## Features

 - **Cartoonify Image:** Easily convert your images into cartoon-style representations.
-- **Customization:** Fine-tune the cartoonification process with customizable parameters.
-- **User-Friendly:** Simple command-line interface for a seamless user experience.
+- **User-Friendly:** Simple interface for a seamless user experience.

 ## prerequisite